Atulkhiyani0909/ByteVerse_NayaSetu/README.md

 ## Accessibility & Deployment

 NyayaSetu is designed to be accessible across devices (smartphones, tablets, desktops) ensuring inclusivity for all users.
-It leverages modern technologies like cloud hosting and containerization (Docker/Kubernetes) for scalability and reliability under heavy traffic conditions.

-This README provides a detailed explanation of NyayaSetu's functionalities based on the flowchart provided above, ensuring clarity for all stakeholders involved in its development, deployment, and usage.
+It leverages modern technologies.